alinaitkin/TrackMaven.github.io/content/docker-and-fig.md

 RUN pip install -r requirements.txt
 ```

 In our example project, our [Dockerfile](https://github.com/TrackMaven/using-fig/blob/master/web/Dockerfile) builds on top of an Ubuntu 13.04 base.
-It ensures Python and pip are installed before installing our project specific python packages from requirements.txt.
+It ensures Python and pip are installed before installing our project-specific Python packages from requirements.txt.

 Alternatively, you can point services towards a pre-built image.
 This can exist either locally, and be referenced by a tag or a partial image ID, or remotely, on Docker's [public registry](https://registry.hub.docker.com/).

 Building a container off a Dockerfile works best for a  service that is dependent on code within your project.
-In this case, the core logic for our python powered app is in our source control.
-In contrast, images work best for services that don't rely as heavily on project specific code (e.g. the datastores).
+In this case, the core logic for our Python-powered app is in our source control.
+In contrast, images work best for services that don't rely as heavily on project-specific code (e.g. the datastores).

 Once Fig is satisfied all the required images are built or pulled, it's then time to run the services...